DenizD/Data_Visualization/Readme.md

 In this repository, I have compiled a python implementation of different types of data visualizations which will be very useful in the field of data science.

-Here are the list of visualization techniques I have implemented so far:
+Here are the list of some visualization techniques:

 - *Barchart visualization*
 - *Heatmap visualization*